Medical Debt Strategies

 Nonprofit hospitals are required to provide financial assistance to qualifying patients to reduce medical bills.
 You may be eligible for a discount or even be able to eliminate the entire bill.

 The problem is hospitals do a poor job of making patients aware of financial aid that’s available and make it difficult to apply.
 For many, the process can be overwhelming.
-We can help you apply for financial aid.
+We can help you determine if you qualify.
+We work with a nonprofit that will help you apply for financial aid.
+And they don’t charge for this service.

 Medicaid